MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## How to create a session

-To create a session, you need to follow these steps:
+To create a session, follow these steps:

 ### [Q# + Python](#tab/tabid-iqsharp)